Johnxujj/Project1/README.md

 ## Recommendations:

-* After analysis, my team believe this is the best time getting into Film business. ​
+After analysis, my team believe this is the best time getting into Film business. ​

+We would suggest：​

-* We would suggest hiring Woody Allen as director for adventure and family type movie with approximately 125 mins length.
+Hiring Woody Allen as director ​

+Adventure and family genre ​

+Approximately 125 mins length.

 ## Limitations & Next Steps